Colostrum Bank at Hagyard Pharmacy

-Hagyard Pharmacy, LLC assists the Kentucky Thoroughbred Farm Managers' Club in the operation of a Colostrum Bank, with proceeds benefiting the Central Kentucky Riding for Hope (CKRH).
-Colostrum which is donated by farms is tested and then frozen for storage until needed.
-The colostrum is available to anyone who has a foal in need.
+We are proud to assist the Kentucky Thoroughbred Farm Managers' Club (KTFMC) in the operation of the Colostrum Bank, where all proceeds benefit the Central Kentucky Riding for Hope (CKRH) program.
+The colostrum we receive is 100% donation-based, and each pint is thoroughly tested and then frozen for storage until needed.
+This service is available to anyone who has a foal in need.

-The Colostrum Bank supplies (free of charge) pint containers, with a 6cc syringe attached for the test sample.
+- We provide (free of charge) labeled pint containers, with a 6cc syringe attached for the test sample.

 - A blank label is affixed to the bottle.
 The label information must be completed by the donor farm in order to accurately identify the colostrum collected.

 - Collect colostrum from mares which are good milkers.
 Collect one side of the udder and leave the other side for the newborn foal.
 If the foal is weak or appears in distress, don't milk the mare.

 - Mares "leaking, dripping, or losing" colostrum over 1-2 hours before foaling should be milked and the colostrum refrigerated until the mare foals.
 The foal should be given the colostrum via tubing, bottle, or allowing it to drink from a bucket.

 - Mares that lose a foal at birth: if you are in doubt about the quality of the mare's colostrum, ask your veterinarian.

 - Poor milking mares

 - Mares with a history of foaling problems